liquidmetal-dev/flintlock/CONTRIBUTING.md

 ### Contributing your code

-The process to contribute code to Reignite is very straight forward.
+The process to contribute code to Reignite is very straightforward.

 1. Go to the project on [GitHub][repo] and click the `Fork` button in the top-right corner.
 This will create your own copy of the repository in your